Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Market losses were exacerbated by investors scrambling to exit carry trades and derivative positions in Japan after the yen appreciated in value — on the back of the Bank of Japan lifting interest rates to 0.25%.

-Now US futures markets have priced in an inter-meeting rate cut of at least 25 basis points to stave off the risk of recession.
+There was talk of an inter-meeting rate cut to stave off the risk of recession.

 Recent indicators the Fed will use to determine if inflation is cooling include:

-• A 0.1% decline in prices in June, following no change in May, for an annual inflation figure of 3.0%.
+• A 0.2% increase in prices in September, following an increase of 0.2% in August, for an annual inflation figure of 2.4%.

 High costs of borrowing for longer make for unhappy voters, but the use of stimulus to attract votes could fuel intractable US inflation — which has flow-on effects globally.